Author. Speaker. Entrepreneur.

-Today, I'm the CEO of Authentic Development, an experiential learning company.
+Today, I'm the President of Avolta, a sustainable-living company that provides solutions to homeowners and companies throughout the country.
+Also, I serve as Managing Partner of Authentic Development, an experiential learning company.
 We teach the disciplines I've outlined to well-known clients, including Hewlett Packard, Walmart, and SAP.
 As a corporate education faculty member for Duke Corporate Education, I lead executive leadership programs worldwide.
-With a team of experienced CEOs, I serve as a managing director of Sunray Industries, an early-stage investment company.

 So, I'm an entrepreneur who loves the business of building businesses.
 But that isn't what matters most to me.
 What matters most to me is this: How can I form impactful relationships with those I have the pleasure of working with, whatever the situation?

 With two new books set for release in the next 12 months, I anticipate the next few decades of work will be less about business-building and more about teaching the timeless principles that help each of us improve.